Chaparral: Threatened by high fire frequency

 Though adapted to infrequent fires, chaparral plant communities can be eliminated by frequent fires.
-A high frequency of fire (less than ten years) will result in the loss of obligate seeding shrub species such as Manzanita spp.
+A high frequency of fire (less than 10-15 years apart) will result in the loss of obligate seeding shrub species such as Manzanita spp.
 This high frequency disallows seeder plants to reach their reproductive size before the next fire and the community shifts to a sprouter-dominance.
 If high frequency fires continue over time, obligate resprouting shrub species can also be eliminated by exhausting their energy reserves below-ground.
 Today, frequent accidental ignitions can convert chaparral from a native shrubland to non-native annual grassland and drastically reduce species diversity, especially under drought brought about by climate change.